 Hello!
-So almost 3 weeks ago I gave birth to a beautiful baby boy.
-We’ve called him Henry and this is my positive birth story.
+So almost 3 weeks ago I gave birth to a beautiful baby boy and this is my positive birth story.
 I’ve tried to address all of your questions so far from my Instagram (IG) stories and IG posts but if you do have any more then please do pop them below.. 😄

 Every single birth is different and although mine didn’t go quite as I planned we are all A-ok and it hasn’t put me off having another baby!